Lowboy burger Echo Park bar

 • price 2 of 4

-Extra frilly edges and a tangle of grilled onions set apart the Oklahoma-style smashburgers at this Beverly Grove takeout joint with satellite locations in Venice and Hollywood.
+Extra frilly edges and a tangle of grilled onions set apart the Oklahoma-style smashburgers at this Beverly Grove takeout joint with a satellite location along the Venice boardwalk.
 You can also order a classic single or double smashburger, which comes with diced raw onions and the classic combination of ketchup, mayo and mustard.
-While we wouldn’t ranked BSW’s classic smash in our top 5 smashburgers in L.A. by any means, the Oklahoma-style burger is unique enough to merit coming here, at least if you love sweet grilled onions.
+While we wouldn’t ranked BSW’s classic smash in our top five smashburgers in L.A. by any means, the Oklahoma-style burger is unique enough to merit coming here, at least if you're in love with sweet grilled onions.

 • Hamburgers